mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

 $ ./tensorboard-remote hostA exit
 ```

-## Futher improvments
+## Further improvements

 I would recommend moving this script to a directory which is in you `$PATH` or adding a directory to your `$PATH` (I normally use `~/.local/bin/`).
-This allows you to use the scirpt from any directory which is often handly.
-You could also easily add improvments like openning a tab in your browser that loads a connections to `http://localhost:6006/` or allowing the port to be an option.
+This allows you to use the script from any directory which is often handy.
+You could also easily add improvements like opening a tab in your browser that loads a connections to `http://localhost:6006/` or allowing the port to be an option.

 ## Conclusion